2027 in public domain

-Any work of Bertolt Brecht (left) that he either authored alone or collaborated on with an author who preceded him in death will enter the public domain in Europe in 2027, along with the art of Jackson Pollock (right).
+The novels and poems of Bertolt Brecht (left) and any play or screenplay he wrote alone or in collaboration with an author who preceded him in death (Note: Of his collaborators, Brecht was preceded in death by Margarete Steffin (in 1943), Karl Valentin (in 1948), and Kurt Weill (in 1950).
+Other collaborators of Brecht's outlived him.) will enter the public domain in Europe in 2027, along with the art of Jackson Pollock (right).

 When a work's copyright expires, it enters the public domain.
 The following is a list of creators whose works enter the public domain in 2027.
 Since laws vary globally, the copyright status of some works are not uniform.

 Entering the public domain in countries with life + 70 years

 With the exception of Belarus (Life + 50 years) and Spain (which has a copyright term of Life + 80 years for creators that died before 1987), a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 For previously unpublished material, those who publish it first will have the publication rights for 25 years.
 In addition several other countries in the world have a limit of 70 years.
 The list is sorted alphabetically and includes a notable work of the creator.